dulerong/showCaseProject2021/README.md

 ### Functionality

 - Check birth statistics of a city in Taiwan
-- Check Japanese population growth trend (still in construction)
+- Check Japanese population growth trend

 ### Layouts